ODJFS weekly unemployment update - Wilmington News Journal

-This week, the Ohio Department of Job and Family Services (ODJFS) provided updated data on unemployment claims filed in Ohio the week of July 28-Aug.
-3. These statistics were shared with the U.S. Department of Labor.
+This week, the Ohio Department of Job and Family Services (ODJFS) provided updated data on unemployment claims filed in Ohio the week of Aug.
+4-10, according to a news release.
+These statistics were shared with the U.S. Department of Labor.

-Ohioans filed 5,462 initial unemployment claims last week, which was 110 more than the previous week.
-Approximately 683 of those have been flagged for more stringent identity verification, to ensure they are not fraudulent.
+Ohioans filed 5,388 initial unemployment claims last week, which was 74 fewer than the previous week.
+Approximately 725 of those have been flagged for more stringent identity verification, to ensure they are not fraudulent.

 ODJFS works in partnership with local workforce development boards and local staff to provide employment and training services at 88 OhioMeansJobs centers throughout the state.
 Individuals can visit OhioMeansJobs.com or contact their local OhioMeansJobs center to find and apply for job openings, take skill and career interest assessments, create or improve their resumes, and practice interviewing.